whallin/cubed-wiki/docs/user-guide/proximity-chat.md

 - Make sure you have Mumble Link properly enabled in-game.
 - Make sure you've turned on the setting at the very top located at "Plugins"/"Insticksmoduler".
 - Make sure your audio output device is the correct one.

+If, for whatever reason, something is off and not working properly, please contact someone from the Cubed staff team for assistance on the issue.